specialprocedures/semnet/README.md

-# Semnet: Semantic Network Deduplication
+# Semnet: Semantic Networks for Text Analysis and Deduplication

 A Python package for building semantic networks using embeddings and graph clustering to perform intelligent deduplication of text data.